whaatt/AccordionTest/README.md

 ### WTF
 To get AccordionTest running, create an empty OpenFrameworks project using the standard add-ons ofxGui and ofxOpenCv, in addition to the custom add-on ofxCv.
-Then copy the `/src` directory of this repository to your project's `/src` directory.
+Then merge the `/src` directory of this repository with your project's `/src` directory, and similarly, copy the `/data` directory to your project's `/bin` directory.
+You should ultimately put a SoundFont in `/bin/data` as well with the filename `primary.sf2`.

 ### FluidSynth
 Go [here](http://sourceforge.net/projects/fluidsynth/files/) and download